 Proving Your Concept and Value

 In sales and marketing, a big portion of your effort at the mid-funnel stage is educating prospects.
 You must explain what you offer, describe how it works, and quantify how well it works.

 Step 1 is getting someone’s attention long enough to state your case.
 Step 2 is ongoing education, sharing details in different ways and across mediums to make your message stick.

 Taking a multichannel approach is important for every direct mail campaign, and especially for education.
-Our recent research report with Demand Metric revealed that marketing teams using 7 or more channels in their mix were 26% more likely to experience good or very good response rates, and overall direct mail increases response rates to other channels.
+Our recent research report with Demand Metric revealed that marketing teams using 4 to 6 channels in their mix experienced the greatest response rates.
+Overall direct mail also increases response rates to other channels.